S3 method for fHMM_controls

 , ifTRUE

-the data is transformed to log-returns.merge
+the data is transformed to log-returns.If

-): Only relevant ifhierarchy = TRUE
+ifhierarchy = TRUE

 into one coarse-scale observation.
 For example,merge = function(x) mean(x)

-defines the mean of the fine-scale data as the coarse-scale observation,merge = function(x) mean(abs(x))
+(default) defines the mean of the fine-scale data as the coarse-scale observation,merge = function(x) mean(abs(x))

 for the mean of the absolute values,merge = function(x) sum(abs(x))

-for the sum of the absolute values,merge = function(x) (tail(x,1)-head(x,1))/head(x,1)
+for the sum of the absolute values,merge = function(x) (tail(x, 1) - head(x, 1)) / head(x, 1)

 for the relative change of the first to the last fine-scale observation.